What is electromyography?

 or other metal objects that may interfere with the test.

-- A neurologist will locate the muscle(s) to be studied.
+A neurologist will find the muscle(s) to be studied.

-will be inserted into the muscle.
-A metal plate will be positioned under you.
+will be put into the muscle.
+A metal plate will be placed under you.

-- Ten or more needle insertions may be needed for the test.
-You may have slight pain
+Several needle insertions may be needed for the test.
+You may have slight pain with

-with the insertion of the electrode, but it is usually painless.
+the placing of the electrode.
+But it is often painless.

-- If the test is painful, you must tell your examiner because this can interfere with
+If the test is painful, tell your examiner because it can interfere with the results.

 the monitor.
-An audio amplifier may also be used so that both the appearance and sound
+An audio amplifier may also be used so that both the look and sound of

-of the electrical potentials can be evaluated.
+the electrical potentials can be checked.
 If the recorder is attached to an audio

 amplifier, you may hear a sound like hail on a tin roof when you contract your muscle.